Brooke Pinto presumptive winner of Ward 2 primary - The Georgetown Voice

 Former Obama staffer Jordan Grossman also conceded the race on June 5 after remaining in third place and seeing his vote share decrease from Tuesday.
 In addition to conceding the June 2 primary, both Kennedy and Grossman also withdrew from the June 16 special election to determine who will serve the remainder of the current term for the open seat.
 No other candidate in the Democratic primary was able to break out of the single digits.

-Pinto is now also poised to win the June 16 special election for the council seat and will likely serve the remainder of disgraced former councilmember Jack Evans’ term.
+Pinto is now also poised to win the June 16 special election for the council seat and will likely serve the remainder of disgraced former councilmember Jack Evans’s term.
 While Pinto faces Republican Katherine Venice in November, no Republican has prevailed in a DC council race since 2004.

 In the crowded eight-person race, Pinto’s candidacy was boosted by endorsements from District Attorney General Karl Racine as well as national figures such as Senator Richard Blumenthal (D-CT) and Congressman Joe Kennedy III (D-MA).